ENTTEC/SplayApi/README.md

 { "result": true }
 ```

-#### SET_PLAYLIST_TIME_POSITION_COMMAND: Set playback position of given playlist and continue to play, if playlist was STOPPED it becomes PAUSED
+#### SET_PLAYLIST_TIME_POSITION: Set playback position of given playlist and continue to play, if playlist was STOPPED it becomes PAUSED
 Send request with needed timeline position for playlist playing currently, the position is set with current_time as float which represents seconds (ms after dot) and playlist_id
 Request:
 ```json